 Sanded Caulk vs. Sanded Grout

 If you believe sanded caulk is the best choice for your project, take care when you go to your local hardware store to make a purchase: Caulk isn't the same as grout.
 Grout also comes in sanded and unsanded varieties, which can make it easy to mistake unsanded grout for unsanded caulk.
 However, the two materials have different uses.

-Grout is more akin to a mortar and is used to not only fill in crevices but also to "glue" materials together.
-For example, grout is spread on the back of tiles to secure them to the wall or floor and then more grout is spread between the tiles to secure them to each other.
+Grout is more akin to a mortar and is used to fill in spaces between tiles.
+When laying tiles, you spread mortar on the back of tiles to secure them to the wall or floor and then apply grout between the tiles to seal the gaps and secure them to each other.
 Grout dries to a hard, inflexible and somewhat porous consistency, making it inappropriate for use as a caulk.

 Although grout is typically sold in a tub, some manufacturers do sell grout tubes that look a lot like caulk tubes.
 Be aware of the similarities and double-check that the product you purchase says "caulk."

 If you want to use sanded caulk but only have unsanded caulk on hand, it's tempting to consider mixing sand in with the caulk before or after application.
 However, according to Ceramic Tile and Stone Consultants, broadcasting sand over 100 percent silicone caulk will undermine the caulk's performance.